CVE-2026-8723

 Is CVE-2026-8723 in your dependencies?

-O3 detects CVE-2026-8723 across dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
+O3 detects CVE-2026-8723 across npm dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
 No false positives.